AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-In 2022, the average auto loan balance in Georgia was $24,673, a nearly 8 percent increase from the previous year, according to data from Experian.
-But what happens if your leased or financed vehicle gets totaled or stolen?
-Gap insurance is a way that you can avoid paying off the loan/lease if your vehicle is totaled or stolen.
-Let’s see how it works in Georgia.
+If your leased or financed vehicle gets totaled or stolen, you are still responsible for paying it off.
+In 2023, the average auto loan balance in Georgia was $25,823, a nearly 5 percent increase from the previous year, according to data from Experian.
+But what happens if your collision or comprehensive insurance payout is less than the loan balance?
+Gap insurance pays for the difference between your car’s value and what you owe.
+Here’s how it works in Georgia.

 What Is Gap Insurance?